Physical & Mental Fitness Requirements

-There are no “passengers” aboard the SALTS ships—every person on board (other than the professional crew) is a “trainee.”
-A trainee is a person actively participating in a sail training program.
+There are no “passengers” aboard the SALTS ships—every person on board (other than the professional crew) is a “trainee” and will actively participate in the sail training program.
 Previous sailing experience is not required, but trainees must be physically agile and mentally alert.
-Trainees are required by law to be “able bodied” so that they can participate safely in the program and respond as necessary if an emergency arises.
-They must also be able to hear, understand, and act on instructions given by the crew, in order to safely participate in the program, and to respond in case of an emergency.
+Trainees are required by law to be “able bodied” and capable of hearing, understanding and acting on instructions given by the crew, in order to safely participate in the program, and to respond in case of an emergency.

-Situations may arise where there are erratic and heaving motions of the deck, slippery conditions on deck and moving parts of the ship’s rigging.
-These situations require a certain level of active involvement on the part of each participant.
-In addition, every person on board must have the physical strength to be able to climb the ship’s companionway ladders (8’ high) while the ship is in motion, and participate in hauling lines to set sail.
+Situations may arise where there are erratic and heaving motions of the ship, slippery conditions on deck and moving parts of the ship’s rigging; these situations require a certain level of active awareness and involvement on the part of each participant.
+Every person on board must have the physical strength to be able to climb the ship’s companionway ladders (8’ high) while the ship is in motion, and participate in hauling lines to set sail.
 It will be necessary to use footholds and arm strength to climb over the side of the ship to board or disembark at a dock or when utilizing the ship’s dories.
 Motion sickness may occur.

-SALTS does not discriminate on the basis of physical or mental disability except as required to ensure the safety of all trainees and crew-members.
-The following is a list of conditions that may inhibit your participation or compromise your safety and that of your shipmates.
+SALTS does not discriminate on the basis of physical or mental disability except as required to ensure the safety of all trainees and crew.
+The following is a list of conditions that may inhibit participation or compromise the safety of the trainee or their shipmates.

-- Limited agility due to factors such as: incomplete recovery from physical injury; use of crutches,
+3. Limited mobility or agility due to factors such as: incomplete recovery from physical injury; use of crutches,

-- Inability to tolerate stressful situations (physical or psychological)
+6. Inability to tolerate stressful situations (physical or psychological).